Autism Spectrum Therapy

 Some autistic individuals experience behavioral setbacks.
 There may be restrictive, repetitive patterns, creating an intense preoccupation with certain activities, interests, and conversational topics for those who are verbal.
 Autism can impact an individual’s motor skills, as with “stimming” (repetitive motor movements), or manifest in strong adversity to changes in plans or routines.
 It’s common for autistic individuals to be hypo- or hyper-sensitive to sensory and auditory stimuli.
 Finally, the toll of masking can lead to burn out, emotional dysregulation and meltdowns.

-The most recent data from the CDC now estimates that one in 44 children are autistic, noting that the autism spectrum is four times more common in boys than girls.
-However, we continue to learn more and more about how signs of autism vary across gender.
+The most recent data from the CDC now estimates that 1 in 36 children are autistic, noting that the autism spectrum is four times more common in boys than girls.
+We do see that in girls, identification is often missed as autism can presently a bit differently in girls than boys.
+However, researchers are continuing to learn more and more about how signs of autism vary across gender.

 Autism Awareness & Acceptance Is On The Rise, But We’re Still Living In A Neurotypical World

 Though characteristics of autism spectrum typically are noticeable in childhood, there are increasing numbers of adults who identify as autistic or suspect that their condition was overlooked when they were younger.
 Rates of diagnosis have been on the rise due to the fact that we are creating more awareness, acceptance, and better evaluation methods.

 Beyond the social, communication, emotional, and behavioral setbacks that neurodivergent individuals experience in a neurotypical world, other serious mental health issues often co-occur with autism.
 Research shows that close to 40 percent of autistics struggle with some form of anxiety and that symptoms of depression, OCD, and PTSD are also prevalent among the population.